BryceCanyonCounty/bcc-shops/README.md

 - 🧠 **Feather Menu Interface**
   All menus are powered by `feather-menu`, offering a clean, responsive experience.
+  Most of the notifications are `FeatherMenu:Notify` , no more vorp notification.

 - 🌍 **Multilingual Support**
   Fully localized in English and Romanian, with support for adding more languages using `_U("key")`.